codewars/docs/content/languages/python/authoring/index.md

 Some kata should not be translated into Python, because it can be difficult to keep their initial idea:
 - The Python standard library is very rich and has many utilities available (e.g. `itertools`, combinatorics functions, `numpy`), so some nontrivial requirements in other languages become trivial in Python,
 - Python supports big integers natively, so kata that rely on the implementation of arbitrary precision integer arithmetic become trivial in Python.
+- Codewars runner provide a set of preinstalled packages, which are available for users solving kata.
+They can be real game changer when it comes to difficulty of a Python transltation.
+For example, `numpy` can make many matrix manipulation kata much easier.

 ## Coding